Nicolaad/tdt4140/README.md

 first of all, make sure that the djangoUrl field in `19/frontent/afk_frontend/src/index.js` is your actuall django url (found when running the backend)

 ### How to run the frontend
-Navigate with your terminal into `19/frontent/afk_frontend` and run `npm install` to download all the dependencies. then run `npm start` The frontend should then be working.
+Open your terminal as an administrator, and navigate into `19/frontent/afk_frontend` and run `npm install` to download all the dependencies.
+Then run `npm start` The frontend should then be working.

 ### Locally run tests with coverage
 To run tests localy in watchmode, and with test coverage, please navigate to `19/frontent/afk_frontend` and run: